iPromKnight/zilean/docs/Writerside/topics/Configuration.md

 _The number of processor cores to use for parallel operations during matching_
 _Default: `2`_

+**Imdb.UseLucene**
+_Indicates whether the IMDB Matcher should use Lucene for searching.
+This is massively faster, at the cost of extra ram.
+Approx 3GB needed while performing resyncs._
+_Default: `false`_

 ### Ingestion Configuration
 **Ingestion.ZurgInstances**
 _A list of Zurg instances to scrape from._